buildpacks/spec/buildpack.md

 A buildpack MAY specify that a `<layers>/<layer>/` directory is a build layer by placing `build = true` in `<layers>/<layer>.toml`.

-The lifecycle MUST make all build layers accessible to subsequent buildpacks as defined in the [Environment](#environment) section.
+The lifecycle MUST make all build layers accessible to subsequent buildpacks as described in the [Environment](#environment) section.

 Before the next re-build:
 - If the layer is marked `cache = true`, the lifecycle MAY restore the `<layers>/<layer>/` directory and Layer Content Metadata from any previous build to the same path.